 Corrections careers are a good choice for those interested in parole or probation, which will require a four-year degree.
 Parole and probation officers meet with offenders to ensure that the requirements of their release are being met.
 “There are so many jobs where you can start as a corrections officer and lead to another career path.
 It’s a good base to start from,” said MaryJo Kennedy, criminal justice coordinator.

 To become a corrections officer, applicants need to complete a minimum of 15 college credits.
 These credits can be taken online to meet the needs of shift work and completed in as little as one semester.

 JC offers associate degree and certificate programs in corrections.
 Students may benefit from a transfer agreement with Siena Heights University, allowing them to transfer up to 90 credits from JC to Siena Heights.

-Earnings start at about $38,000 annually, with regular increases.
+Earnings start at about $38,000 annually, with regular increases and longevity pay available.
 Further education will help officers improve their job skills and open up opportunities for advancement within the department.
 Those considering going into corrections should have good people and interpersonal skills.